code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

     }
 ```

-Note that this function doesn't have a zero address check for the `address newOwner`.
+It is important to note that the `_transferOwnership` function does not include a zero address check for the `newOwner` parameter.

 **2. `EigenPodManager.sol`**

-Missing input validation:
+Missing zero address check:

 - `IBeaconChainOracle _beaconChainOracle`
 - `address initialOwner`